cryptometa-source/FromZeroToBotYoutube/README.md

 - Runs on Windows, Linux, and Mac

 ATTENTION 🚨🚨🚨
 These course videos will be provided free of charge.
-If you'd like to gain access to the code and additional bonus content contact @gordamack on Telegram or X.com
+If you'd like to gain access to additional bonus content contact @gordamack on Telegram or X.com

 Course Modules
 1 - Introduction